mloskot/qt-creator-plugin-boostbuild/README.md

 No demand, no man power, no plans.

+### Why not Generic Project plugin?

+The Boost.Build plugin is inspired and largely based on the Generic Project plugin (aka GenericProjectManager), both idea and implementation.

+The Boost.Build plugin is a hybrid between "Open Project" and "Import Project" plugin.

+Similarly to Generic Project support, the Boost.Build plugin:
+* allows to use Qt Creator as a code editor,
+* generates ```.files``` and ```.includes``` kinds of auxiliary files
+* allows to control some of aspects of the way project is built by modifying the build command in the Projects mode under Build Settings
+* needs to be told which executable to run in in the Projects mode under Run Settings, because Qt Creator cannot automatically determine it (see **TODO** items)

+Unlike Generic Project support, the Boost.Build plugin:
+* can only use Boost.Build system and its ```b2``` command,
+* relies on build configuration existing in project *Jamfile* files
+* relies on Boost.Build project hierarchy set up by *Jamroot* and *Jamfile* files.
+* allows to specify ```b2``` *working directory* which can be different from both, *build directory* and *project directory*, where project directory means directory with Jamfile selected to open as a project.
+* allows, thanks to previous features, to open only sub-project of a large project, for example, while working with Boost, one may use the Boost.Build plugin to compose a project which loads files only for selection of libraries, but request to run build against the whole Boost C++ libraries collection.

+Finally, the Boost.Build plugin is a pilot project integrating Boost.Build system with an IDE and this experience may be useful for future improvements and development of Boost.Build system itself.

 ### What version of Qt Creator is supported?

 I use Qt Creator 3.0 or later.